data-8/connector-instructors/README.md

 data8.berkeley.edu account.
 You can repeat this for any file, not just notebooks.

-Note that the first time a student does this it will be slow and may result in a timeout in the browser.
-However, the student should eventually get the files.

-**Folders work too.** If you have a folder called `datasets` in the `health-connector` repo, you'd give students:
+**I want to push a folder of content to students.** You can!
+If you have a folder called `datasets` in the `health-connector` repo, you'd give students:

     https://data8.berkeley.edu/hub/interact?repo=health-connector&path=datasets

-**Updating files:** If you update a file, students can grab the update by visiting the original link again.
+**I made a typo and want students to get an updated version.** Sure!
+If you update a file, students can grab the update by visiting the original link again.

 Note that in some cases an update would conflict with students' work (eg. updating a notebook that students have filled out).
 In such a case, the system will give up trying to update the file in favor of preserving the students' work.

+**A student messed up his work.
+Can he/she start over?** Certainly.
+Have the student delete or rename the bad file/folder, then visit the link again.
+The original file/folder will appear good as new!

 ### Student work